oracle/terraform-provider-oci/docs/development.md

 # Setup
+We recommend by cleaning up your $GOPATH/src/ before starting.

-To get started we recommend to have this repository located at
+We also strongly encourage to pull this repository at:
 $GOPATH/src/github.com/mustwin/terraform-Oracle-BareMetal-Provider

+Once that it setup, run govendor sync to copy all the dependencies to your $GOPATH.

 # Build
 ## For local testing